jacobsimpson/jt/roadmap.md

     - using strict ISO-8601 duration literals (e.g. P1Y3M ...) will mean that
       during parsing, duration literals could potentially be valid identifiers too.
 Requiring the P at the end instead of the beginning would give behavior more like the date/time literal.
+It would also make parsing a little more consistent.
 - implement a `now()` function.
 - implement time literals
     - right now I think time literals only work if there is a preceeding date.